mxballin/recordkeeping-governance/pages/digitalethics.md

 ---
-title: Building a Bibliography: Digital Ethics of Care
+title: Data
-layout: page
+layout: data
-permalink: /blog/digital-ethics.html
+permalink: /digitalethics.html
-# Edit the markdown on in this file to describe your collection
+# see _data/config-table.csv for table display options
-# Look in _includes/feature for options to easily add features to the page
+# a table visualization will be added below the content in this file
 ---

 P. M. Asaro.
 (2019).
 "AI Ethics in Predictive Policing: From Models of Threat to an Ethics of Care," in _IEEE Technology and Society Magazine 38_, no. 2, pp. 40-53. doi: 10.1109/MTS.2019.2915154.